supertypeai/articles/articles/streaming-data-processing-part-2.md

 ### OLTP Database Design and Implementation

 First, we need to build and run all of the services defined in the `docker-compose.yml` file.
-To do so, navigate to the project directory and execute the following command:
+To do so, ensure you have Docker Desktop installed and running on your machine and navigate to the project directory and execute the following command:
 ```{bash}
 docker compose up -d
 ```